ash-bergs/ash-bergs/README.md

 ## 🌻 Welcome 🌻

-I'm Ash.
-I'm a full stack engineer with a passion for UX design and accessibility.
-I love creating educational apps and experiences.
+I'm a frontend developer with a passion for accessibility, testing, and

-- ⚒ I’m currently working on ... my [Blog](https://dev.to/ash_bergs) and flashcard studying app
+- ⚒ I’m currently working on ... my [Blog](https://dev.to/ash_bergs) and getting my WAS Certification
 - 📚 I’m currently learning ...
-Jest testing and Adobe Illustrator
-- 👯 I’m looking to collaborate on ...
-React/Python & more!
+Playwright Testing & TypeScript
-- 🤔 I’m looking for help with ... thinking modularly
+- 🤔 I’m looking for help with ... applying accessible principles at development time
 - 💬 Ask me about ... almost anything!
-- 📫 How to reach me: ... **bergsma.ash@gmail.com**
+- 📫 How to reach me: ... [🐦](https://twitter.com/ash_bergs)
 - 📖 I'm currently reading...
-[The Victorian Internet](https://www.amazon.com/Victorian-Internet-Remarkable-Nineteenth-line/dp/162040592X) by Tom Standage
+[Inclusive Design for a Digital World](https://reginegilbert.com/inclusive-design-book) by Regine Gilbert & the [Saga series](https://imagecomics.com/comics/series/saga) by Brian K. Vaughn and Fiona Staples
 - ⚡ Fun fact: ...
 I love knitting 🧶